SebastianMacaluso/ClusterTrellis/README.md

 ## Example: Interfacing on Ginkgo

-Ginkgo is a toy model for jets physics that can be downloaded from [Ginkgo](https://github.com/SebastianMacaluso/ToyJetsShower).
+[Ginkgo](https://github.com/SebastianMacaluso/ToyJetsShower) is a toy model for jets physics.
 A detailed description of the model can be found in [Ginkgo Notes](https://www.overleaf.com/read/pmmcqhyfsctf).
-Also, details and examples on how to access the jet binary tree structure in [`binaryTreeStructure.ipynb`](src/binaryTreeStructure.ipynb).
+Also, details and examples on how to access the jet binary tree structure in [`binaryTreeStructure.ipynb`](examples/binaryTreeStructure.ipynb).

-This model can be run as an example in [`ClusterTrellis.ipynb`](src/ClusterTrellis.ipynb).
+This model can be run as an example in [`ClusterTrellis.ipynb`](examples/ClusterTrellis.ipynb).

 ### Partition function and maximum likelihood (MAP) hierarchy.

  The trellis implements a memoized dynamic program to compute the partition function and the MAP hierarchy.
-There are examples on how to run the algorithm and plot the results in [`ClusterTrellis.ipynb`](src/ClusterTrellis.ipynb).
+There are examples on how to run the algorithm and plot the results in [`ClusterTrellis.ipynb`](examples/ClusterTrellis.ipynb).